The Hickstead Derby: fantastic archive moments to savour - Horse & Hound

-The Hickstead Derby is synonymous with brilliant horses and outstanding horsemanship.
-Ahead of this year’s Al Shira’aa Hickstead Derby Meeting (22-25 June), take a look at some memorable moments from more than 50 years of this historic class that sees only the very best rise to the top.
+The Hickstead Derby is synonymous with brilliant horses and outstanding horsemanship, and this year’s Al Shira’aa Hickstead Derby, which takes place on Sunday (24 June), will be no different.
+Here we take a look at some memorable moments from more than 50 years of this historic class that sees only the very best rise to the top.

 1963: Nelson Pessoa had his first win in the 3rd running of the Hickstead Derby riding Gran Geste